quicwg/base-drafts/draft-ietf-quic-recovery.md

 packet whose ack triggered the Early Retransit process encountered a shorter path;

-* the SRTT is lower than the latest RTT sample, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.
+* the latest RTT sample is higher than the SRTT, perhaps due to a sustained increase in the actual RTT, but the smoothed SRTT has not yet caught up.

 The 1.25 multiplier increases reordering resilience.
 Implementers MAY experiment